 The Florida atala butterfly (Eumaeus atala Poey) is a beautiful, somewhat rare hairstreak butterfly characterized by satiny black wings featuring an iridescent turquois shimmer.
 It was thought to be extinct due to overharvest of its host plant, Zamia integrifolia Linnaeus. f. (a.k.a. coontie).
 These beautiful butterflies are now found on coontie plants in localized colonies primarily in South Florida.
-During the warm summer months (especially in August) a significant abundance of these beautiful butterflies can be found at locations on the Treasure Coast such as Ft.
-Pierce Inlet State Park, Heathcote Botanical Gardens and other locations proximal to the Indian River Lagoon and the Atlantic Ocean.
+During the warm summer months (especially in August) a significant abundance of these beautiful butterflies can be found at locations throughout coastal southeast and southwest Florida.

-Help us track the locations of Florida atala butterflies on the Florida Treasure Coast.
-To report atala sightings, please send an email to UF/IFAS Extension Agent Ken Gioeli at email@example.com and include the following details:
+Help us track the locations of Florida atala butterflies on the Florida Treasure Coast and other parts of coastal central and south Florida.
+To report atala sightings, please report them on iNaturalist at Atala Butterflies of Florida · iNaturalist

 Much thanks to Annmarie Loveridge for her commitment to conservation of Florida’s native plants and animals.

 Koi, S., & Hall, D. W. 2019.
 Atala Butterfly, Atala Hairstreak, Coontie Hairstreak, Eumaeus atala Poey 1832 (Insecta: Lepidoptera: Lycaenidae).
 Retrieved May 14, 2019, from https://edis.ifas.ufl.edu/in326